Momentum Investing Strategy: How to Ride Market Trends for Profits

 | Trend Lines | Visually shows support and resistance levels on a price chart. |

-At its heart, momentum investing is a disciplined way to follow the market’s lead.
-It’s not about predicting the future; it’s about systematically reacting to what the market is already doing, with a firm plan for when to step in and when to step out.
+At its heart, momentum investing is a disciplined way to follow the market's lead.
+It's not about predicting the future—it's about systematically reacting to what the market is already doing, with a firm plan for entry and exit.

 Understanding Momentum Trading Strategies